zenozeng/gsoc2015/p5-pdf-and-svg-support.md

     For loading existing jpg/png to svg

-- All basic shapes in p5.js
+- Basic shapes in p5.js

 ```javascript
 function setup () {